Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Introduction

 In this work, resolvent analysis in the formalism described in Ref.~\cite{mckeon2010} is utilised.
-Resolvent analysis is an operator-based model reduction technique that has been utilised extensively for the purpose of analysis, control, and modelling of fluid flows \cite{gomez2016, beneddine2017, jin2021, gayme2019, garnaud2013, gayme2010, symon2018}, and has been shown to provide efficient low-dimensional representations of ECSs found for pressure-driven pipe flow and plane Couette flow \cite{sharma2016}, with the theoretical correspondence between resolvent modes and invariant solutions to the Navier-Stokes equations being shown in Ref.~\cite{mezic2016}.
-Resolvent analysis is used here to provide a hierarchy of space-time basis functions onto which the dynamics can be projected, capturing relevant physical behaviour with fewer dynamical variables.
+Resolvent analysis is an operator-based model reduction technique that has been utilised extensively for the purpose of analysis, control, and modelling of fluid flows \cite{gomez2016,beneddine2017,jin2021,gayme2019,garnaud2013,gayme2010,symon2018}, and has been shown to provide efficient low-dimensional representations of ECSs found for pressure-driven pipe flow and plane Couette flow \cite{sharma2016}, with the theoretical correspondence between resolvent modes and invariant solutions to the Navier-Stokes equations being shown in Ref.~\cite{mezic2016}.
+Resolvent analysis is used here to provide a hierarchy of temporal basis functions onto which the dynamics can be projected, with the assumption that these are able to capture the majority of the dynamics of the turbulent flow with fewer dynamical variables.
 These basis functions are especially suited to model time-periodic exact solutions, as a hierarchy of modes is obtained at each temporal frequency (and spatial wavenumber for problems with statistically homogeneous spatial directions), so that temporal periodicity is built in explicitly in the modal expansion.
-Quasi-trajectories are then generated by adapting the variational optimisation methodology developed in Refs.~\cite{fazendeiro2010, farazmand2016, schneider2022} to the present low-dimensional settings.
+Quasi-trajectories are then generated by adapting the variational optimisation methodology developed in Refs.~\cite{fazendeiro2010,farazmand2016,schneider2022} to the present low-dimensional settings.
 The method is equivalent to optimising an objective that measures the violation of the projected governing equation by a candidate quasi-trajectory.
 The dimensionality reduction restricts the problem to only the space of solutions that is most dynamically significant, eliminating superfluous search directions of the optimisation and leading to computational savings.
 Previous attempts at utilising resolvent analysis to construct approximate solutions of the governing equations were made in Ref.~\cite{barthel2021}, although steady solutions of Taylor-Couette flow were sought for, while here we consider time-dependent solutions that model dynamically-relevant processes.
-In addition, resolvent analysis has been used a basis for a "project-and-search" algorithm \cite{sharma2020} that sought new ECSs by projecting known solutions onto a reduced set of resolvent modes.
+In addition, resolvent analysis has been used for a "project-and-search" algorithm \cite{sharma2020} that sought new ECSs by projecting known solutions onto a reduced set of resolvent modes.
 These projected solutions are then used as the initial condition for a new search, which was then successful in finding new equilibria and periodic orbits that had not yet been observed in the literature.